Excel Add-In

 add-in works on Microsoft Windows computers running Microsoft Office and the

-Microsoft .NET Framework 4.0, no other software is required.
+Microsoft .NET Framework up to version 4.6, no other software is required.

 By

-default, the add-in comes with a installer for a guided and user-friendly
+default, the add-in comes with a setup wizard for a guided and user-friendly

 installation experience.
 The installation is completed with a very simple